v1.72.0 OpenAPIHandler automatically generates OpenAPI specifications for your APIs.

 Note that this overrides any configurations OpenAPIHandler generates.

-So if you have a FunctionHandler with @handler
+So if you have a FunctionHandler with @handler, any parameters

 If you expose a FunctionHandler via OpenAPIHandler, it’s best to use it with gramex.transforms.handler, like this: